The Pan-STARRS1 Database and Data Products: Flow of Data From Pipeline to the Pan-STARRS Catalog Database

-We present a condensed version of the flow of data starting with raw image processing and ending with the steps used to generate the catalog database, so that the end user will have a better understanding of the terms that we use.
-During the various processing steps some data is lost or flagged out, causing apparent inconsistencies.
-We describe these here to provide additional information about the process that will help the user determine the best data products to use.
-A flow chart of the whole process can be seen in Figure~\ref{fig:revisedipptopsps}.
-First, images are taken at the summit, then they undergo IPP processing which produces catalogs files from the {\em camera} stage, {\em stack} stage, {\em diff} stage and {\em forced} stage.
-These catalog files (in the form of binary FITS files called {\em cmf/smf} files) are then ingested into a ``Desktop Virtual Observatory'' (DVO, described in section~\ref{sec:DVOdatabase}) database using \texttt{addstar}.
-The DVO database is then calibrated.
-Next, {\em IppToPsps} creates batches from the DVO and {\em smf/cmf} files to be loaded into PSPS, and later the database is made available to the user.
+Here we present a condensed version of the flow of data starting with raw image processing with the IPP, and ending with the steps used to generate the catalog database.
+This flow provides readers with an overview of the various terms used to describe different data products.
+The full description of these steps are in \citet[][Paper II]{Magnier2017a}.
+During the various processing steps some data are removed or flagged out, requiring updates to the list of available data.
+We describe these procedures here to provide additional information about the process that will help the user determine the best data products to use.
+A flowchart of the whole process can be seen in Figure~\ref{fig:revisedipptopsps}.

+First, exposures are taken at the summit, then they undergo IPP processing which produces catalogs files from the {\em camera} stage, {\em stack} stage, {\em diff} stage and {\em forced} stage.
+These catalog files (in the form of binary FITS files called {\em cmf/smf} files) are then ingested into a ``Desktop Virtual Observatory'' (DVO, described briefly in section~\ref{sec:DVOdatabase} and more extensively in \citet[][Paper V]{Magnier2017c}) database.
+The DVO database is then calibrated \citet[][Paper V]{Magnier2017c}.
+Next, {\em IppToPsps} creates ``batches'' or small chunks of sky with the appropriate database schema, from the DVO and {\em smf/cmf} files to be loaded into the Pan-STARRS catalog database.
+The Pan-STARRS catalog database is made available to the user.